UoM-Data-Science-Platforms/gm-sde/projects/043 - Cruickshank/README.md

 This project required the following reusable queries:

+- Practice system lookup table
+- GET practice and ccg for each patient
+- CCG lookup table
 - Secondary admissions and length of stay
 - Secondary discharges
 - COVID vaccinations